yxuansu/TaCL/pretraining/README.md

 |32GB|8|32|1|256|

 ### 4. Whole word masking option:
 Although we use the original BERT masking procedure in our experiments.
 We also provide an option to train CLBERT with whole word masking schema as described in [Cui et al. 2019](https://arxiv.org/abs/1906.08101).

 To do so, you can simply set the --whole_word_masking parameter in training scripts as "True" (the default value is "False".).
+For training English CLBERT, you can use the same tokenized pre-training data.
+For training Chinese CLBERT, you should change the --train_data parameter to "../pretraining_data/chinese/segmented_chinese_wiki.txt".

 ## Acknowledgements: